9 best onboarding practices you’ll wish you knew sooner

 • Inform the front desk staff.
 Nothing feels worse than arriving at a company and the front desk isn't expecting you and you don't know where to go.

 • A welcome sign and balloons.
-Don’t knock it; everyone loves a colorful, perhaps even cheesy, celebration.
+Don't dismiss it — everyone loves a colorful, perhaps even cheesy, celebration.

 • Prepare their desk.
-Have their computer set up as well as the basic office supplies that they’ll need.
-Bonus points: Set them up on the office copy machine for email printing and administrative tasks that may be hard to figure out.
+Have their computer set up as well as the basic office supplies they'll need.
+Bonus points: set them up on the office copy machine for email printing and administrative tasks that may be hard to figure out.

 • Put them in the newsletter.
 How does your team communicate?
 Put a picture and quick welcome message about the new employee in a public space for everyone to see.